DEATH: The End of Self-Improvement

 This is a great book.
 Primarily, because Joan is a great writer.
 But also because she is extremely brave to live and examine life in detail and share these details for all the world to read… Although it isn't presented as such, this is a great Zen book… But it is Zen in the way Pirsig's book was Zen, while all the detail was about motorcycles and mania and familial relationships, and the way Hinton's books are Zen, while all the detail is about nature and mountains.
 And it is Zen in the way of Han Shan and Ryokan's work of recording the details of the everyday world in beautiful poetry… In this book, Joan goes right to the essence of heartbreak and death, illness and old age, and through her journey finds the beauty of life lived to the fullest, and is brave enough to share it in detail.
 There is also that of Vedanta in this book.
 But it is not the nihilistic denying of Maya, that is so often found in the world of Advaita.
 Rather it is embracing life, death, old age, illness, and all that goes along with it… And, lest one get the wrong impression, this book is not all death and sadness.
 There is much beauty and happiness as well, from joyful moments with old friends, to the magnificence of birds flying by the window.
 In short, this book is refreshing… Buy it.
 You will be glad you did.

 You can read a short excerpt at New Sarum Press.
 Joan talks about the book on Will Pye's TruthLover podcast.

 The book is available on Amazon in both paperback and kindle formats.
 This is the easiest and best way to get it.
-(For those who don't want to use Amazon, you may be able to have your local bookstore special order it through Ingram-Lightning Source, but we've had problems with that so far.)
+But you can also have your local bookstore special order it through Ingram-Lightning Source.

 back to book menu